 Terms and conditions

-If Schoups is under an obligation (by law, applicable rules of professional responsibility, or otherwise) to conduct a prior or other client investigation, the client will furnish all relevant information, documents and supporting evidence requested by Schoups.
+4. If Schoups is under an obligation (by law, applicable rules of professional responsibility, or otherwise) to conduct a prior or other client investigation, in particular within the framework of the Law of 18 September 2017 on the prevention of money laundering and terrorist financing and on the restriction of the use of cash, the client will furnish all relevant information, documents and supporting evidence requested by Schoups.
 Schoups reserves the right to terminate the performance of its services in the event of non-cooperation by the client, irrespective of whether services were already furnished prior to such non-cooperation and without prejudice to the client’s obligation for payment for legal services rendered and additional charges incurred before termination.

-Our fees for the provision of legal services are calculated on the basis of the time spent on a given file and the hourly rate of the lawyers who performed the services involved.
+5. Our fees for the provision of legal services are calculated on the basis of the time spent on a given file and the hourly rate of the lawyers who performed the services involved.
 Our costs are calculated on a flat-fee basis per unit.
-Both the hourly rates and the charges for costs are normally communicated to the client at the start of the client-lawyer relationship, and will in any event be furnished to the client at first request and free of charge.
-The rates for the fees and charges can be revised without advance notice.
+Both the hourly rates and the charges for costs are communicated to the client at the start of the client-lawyer relationship, and will in any event be furnished to the client at first request and free of charge.
+The rates for the fees and charges are revised periodically, typically as of 1 September of each year.
 Moreover, Schoups reserves the right to ask clients for a retainer for services to be performed or costs to be incurred.
 Invoices are normally drawn up on a monthly basis.
 Any objection must be communicated in writing within 15 days following the date of the invoice.
 In the absence of such communication the invoice shall be deemed to be accepted.
 The invoices are payable as of the 15th day after the issuance date.
 In the event of late payment, interest in accordance with the Act on combating late payment in commercial transactions and a lump-sum indemnity of 10 % of the outstanding amount shall be due, without prior formal notice of default.